mzattera/v4j/docs/010/index.md

-  6. The "pedestalled gallows" seem to follow the same behavior of their "non-pedestalled" counterparts; thus 'T' behaves like 't' (its distribution seems more uniform across lines though), 'P' like 'p', 'F' like 'f', and 'K' like 'k', with the exception that they tend to avoid being token initials (especially 'K').
+  6. The "pedestalled gallows" seem to follow the same behavior of their "non-pedestalled" counterparts; thus 'T' behaves like 't' (its distribution seems more uniform across lines though), 'P' like 'p', 'F' like 'f', and 'K' like 'k', with the exception that they tend to avoid being token initials (especially 'K');
+	 notice how 'K', 'P', and 'T' appear significantly less as first character in a line.
 	 However, this last part is difficult to confirm, given the small number of these glyphs.

   7. From 75% (for Pharmaceutical) to 95% (for Herbal B) of paragraphs begins with "gallows".